My Phone Page

 PHOTO COMING SOON (I HOPE)

-This is my twelfth vintage phone, a brown Automatic Electric model 90 wallphone which I was sent for cost of postage alone.
-Unlike the standard WE 554, the AE90 has the handset hook on the side, making for something looking similar to a payphone.
-This phone currently has stickers on the case, and the dial acts sluggish (I will probably send it to be fixed by Steve Hilsz along with the dial for my Stromberg-Carlsen 1443F).
+This is my twelfth vintage phone, a black Automatic Electric model 90 wallphone which I was sent for cost of postage alone.
+Unlike the standard WE 554, the AE90 has the handset hook on the side, making for something looking akin to a payphone.
+This phone currently has stickers on the case, and the dial acts sluggish (I will probably send it to be fixed by Steve Hilsz along with the dial for my Stromberg-Carlson 1443F).
 I have yet to test this phone.

 DIAL (coming soon) | RING (coming soon)